-Task Description.
-As illustrated in 9, Codenames Collaborative is a collaborative task that challenges a model's knowledge, reasoning, and theory of mind abilities by assigning two player roles: the Spymaster and the Guesser.
+Task Description (Figure 8).
+Codenames Collaborative is a collaborative task that challenges a model's knowledge, reasoning, and theory of mind abilities by assigning two player roles: the Spymaster and the Guesser.
 The Spymaster's role is to provide a hint word related to the target words, excluding some other distractor words, while the Guesser's role is to identify the target words based on the given hint and the full list of words.
-The same LLM (GPT-4 (OpenAI, 2023b)) is used for both roles sequentially, and a dataset with 50 instances is constructed based on BigBench's (Srivastava et al., 2022) Codenames task data.
+A concrete example of the task can be found in Figure 8.